RajeevRanjan5642/nodejs-tutorial/README.md

   - Character encoding dictates how many bits to use to represent the number.
   - Example of a character encoding system is UTF-8.
   - UTF-8 states that 8 bits should be used to represent the code of any character in binary.

+  ## Streams & Buffers
+  - A stream is a sequence of data that is being moved from one point to another over time. for e.g. a stream of data over the internet being moved from one computer to another.
+  - Process streams of data in chunks as they arrive instead of waiting for the entire data to be available before processing.
+  - Node.js cannot control the pace at which data arrives in the stream.
+It can only decide when is the right time to send data for processing.
+If there is data already processed or too little data to process, Node.js puts the arriving data in buffer.
+  - Buffer contains raw binary data.

+        const buffer = new Buffer.from("Rajeev");

+        buffer.write("code");

+        console.log(buffer.toJSON());
+        console.log(buffer);
+        console.log(buffer.toString());